a11ywatch/kayle/README.md

   extendRunner(
     MainRunner.htmlcs,
     `
-  // use console.log(JSON.stringify(Object.keys(window))) to see all of the objects to extend.
-  // set the function HTMLCS_WCAG2AAA_Sniffs_Principle2_Guideline2_4_2_4_2.process to a variable to re-use the logic prior in the call.

   // store the prior sniff in a variable to re-use the logic const prevHeadSniffCase = HTMLCS_WCAG2AAA_Sniffs_Principle2_Guideline2_4_2_4_2.process;

   HTMLCS_WCAG2AAA_Sniffs_Principle2_Guideline2_4_2_4_2.process = (element, _) => {
     // re-run the logic for the case prevHeadSniffCase(element, _);
-    // log something to test if output ran console.log("Running extended head element case");
     // we can write a test here that should pass some logic.
 For now we just add a new error HTMLCS.addMessage(
         HTMLCS.ERROR,